 In this question, students are challenged to link cumulative frequency with sharing an amount to a ratio.

 Of the 120 people who sat a test the ratio of those who failed to those who passed is 3 : 5..

-Here, students need to break up the cumulative frequency graph into 4 sections.
-Each section represents a size and value of onion.
+Students need to break up the cumulative frequency graph into 4 sections.
+Each section represents the size and value of the onion.

 By working out how many onions fall in each price category students calculate the total sale value and compare it to the cost of producing each onion to work out the percentage profit.

 My name is Jonathan Robinson, and I am passionate about teaching mathematics.
 I am Head of Maths in the South East of England and have taught for over 15 years.
 I am proud to have helped teachers worldwide continue engaging and inspiring their students with my lessons.